gladcolor/LLM-Geo/README.md

 - Test the integration of LLM-Geo with QGIS and ArcGIS.

 # Note:
 - In our intensive testing in Oct.
-2023, we found that GPT-4 return correct code in a lower success rate.
-Anyone using LLM-Geo may need to run it multiple time with the debugging function turned on.
+2023, we found that GPT-4 returned correct code in a lower success rate.
+Anyone using LLM-Geo may need to run it multiple times with the debugging function turned on.
 We will continue to improve LLM-Geo, and please send us a pull request if you have any improvement!
 Thank you!

-- You may need `geopands` package to load vector files.
+- You may need the [geopandas](https://geopandas.org/en/stable/getting_started.html#installation) package to load vector files.
 Please install it in advance.